The Best Barefoot Hiking Boots & Shoes for Outdoorsy Folks

 Here is what I look for in my barefoot hiking shoes:

-3. A thin flexible sole (though sometimes I go for a thick sole for weather protection/durability)
+3. A flexible sole (sometimes I go for a thick sole for weather protection/durability, other times I like a lot of ground feel)

-Here you can see the different outdoor soles in order of their grip and durability.
-The FG and FG 2 outsoles work perfectly for the hiking and playing we do, while the Esc sole is extra rugged and durable (a little beefier than I really need).
-They are a great choice if you do high mileage and/or extreme terrain.
+Here you can see the different outdoor soles in order of their tread depth.
+I find the FG and SG work well on all terrains and I can wear them all day easily, while the Esc sole is extra rugged and durable (a little beefier than I need most of the time).
+Escape is a great choice if you do high mileage and/or extreme terrain.

 Sizing & Fit